mtulio/mtulio.labs/docs/articles/ocp-idp-aws-oidc-s3-pvt-cfn.md

 ### _Component tests_<a name="post-review-component"></a>

-Let’s test the credentials provided to Machine-API Controller.
+Let’s test the credentials provided to the Machine-API Controller.

-- Check the operator's state
+- Check operator state

 ```log
 $ oc get co machine-api